protonet/deploy/README.md

 By default everything is very verbose, if you wish to quiet the output you can specify this option

     -M --methods
 Displays all the methods that can be executed with the -m switch.
-Must be used with -r as only the methods for that recipe will be displayed

     -R --revert
 Allows you to revert to any previous release.
 Displays a list of all the archived releases and allows you to